harshitvasu/just-notes/modern-history/spectrum-5.md

 revolted against the Mughals during the rule of Bahadur Shah.
 In 1715, Banda Bahadur was defeated by Farrukhsiyar and put to death in 1716.
-Thus, the Sikh polity, once again, became Views
-We have no right to seize Sindh, yet we shall do so, and a very advantageous, useful, humane piece of rascality it will be.
-—Charles Napier
-...to remove such brutal tyrants (the Amirs) was worthy of England’s greatness.
-The conquest of Sindh is therefore no iniquity...
-—Charles Napier
-I am sick of your policy; I will not say yours is the best, but it is undoubtedly the shortest, that of the sword...
-—James Outram, Deputy of Napier at the time of annexation of Sindh.
-Expansion and Consolidation of British Power ✫ 115 leaderless and later got divided into two groups—Bandai (Liberal) and Tat Khalsa (Orthodox).
+Thus, the Sikh polity, once again, became leaderless and later got divided into two groups—Bandai (Liberal) and Tat Khalsa (Orthodox).
 This rift among the followers ended in 1721 under the influence of Bhai Mani